 Transfer Services assists new, current and graduating BHCC students with the transfer process and transfer opportunities to and from the college.

-Send official transcripts from all previous colleges must be sent directly to the Academic Records Office at the time the student applies to the college.
+Send official transcripts from all previous colleges directly to the Academic Records Office at the time you apply to the college.

 Bunker Hill Community College

 250 New Rutherford Avenue

 Official college transcripts may also be dropped off at Student Central, room B202, Charlestown campus.
 All official transcripts must be received by BHCC staff members in their original unopened sealed envelope.

 Students may select to have their transcript sent electronically to AcademicServices@bhcc.edu.

 Do I need to take the College Placement Test (CPT) if I have transfer credit?

 There are a number of reasons why you may be excused from full or partial testing; review information on the Assessment Center webpage to determine if you need to take the CPT.

 Do I need to wait for an evaluation of my college transcripts before registering for classes?